-3.4.3 Competitive Advantages or Disadvantages for Businesses in California business is located inside or outside of the state.
-Therefore, the Statewide CASE Team does not anticipate that these measures proposed for the 2022 code cycle regulation would have an adverse effect on the competitiveness of California businesses.
-Likewise, we do not anticipate businesses located outside of California would be advantaged or disadvantaged.
+3.4.3 Competitive Advantages or Disadvantages for Businesses in California

+The code changes for the 2022 code cycle would apply to all businesses incorporated in California, regardless of whether the business is located inside or outside of the state.5 Therefore, the Statewide CASE Team does not anticipate that these measures proposed for the 2022 code cycle regulation would have an adverse effect on the competitiveness of California businesses.
+Likewise, the Statewide CASE Team does not anticipate businesses located outside of California would be advantaged or disadvantaged.